When Not To Be on a Ketogenic Diet

 This is especially true for women who are already lean and are sticking with a strict ketogenic diet.
 Women, who naturally have higher body fat levels, will have slightly higher leptin levels while women who are very lean will naturally have lower leptin levels.

-Science and research tells us that leptin is needed to maintain female hormone levels in their proper range (6).
-These hormones are critical for menstruation, fertility, lactation and reproduction.
+Science and research tell us that leptin is needed to maintain female hormone levels in their proper range (6).
+These hormones are critical for menstruation, fertility, lactation, and reproduction.
 If we lose leptin sensitivity from a higher carb, inflammatory diet or if our leptin levels drop too low from prolonged ketosis, it can spell hormonal problems for women.

 Pregnancy and Breast Feeding